dvolk/menu/README.md

 - Reads `$HOME/commands.txt` as a list of items and presents a menu for running those commands
 - Runs commands in the background without exiting the menu
+- Uses only python standard library
+- Uses curses so can be used on servers

 ## Screenshot